top of page

 Educator

 Currently Ganna teaches courses in Behavioural Data Science, Cyber Security, Business Analytics, AI, and Data Science.
+Currently, 23 different courses are available through various higher education providers.

 In 2021, Ganna taught the following units at the University of Sydney: Business Transformation with Analytics and AI, Visual Data Analytics, and Advanced Business Analytics.
 In the past, Ganna have taught courses in Microeconomic Theory and Econometrics in various universities.
 At the University of Warwick, she taught a module in Experimental Economics at the MSc level, Executive Digital Leadership at the Warwick Business School, a wide variety of master classes in Decision Theory, Behavioural Data Science, Business Analytics, AI, Microeconomics and Decision Theory in the Digital Domain to PhD and EngD students.
 In 2017-2019 Ganna also taught an undergraduate module in Game Theory to 3rd year students at the University of Birmingham.
 This module received the Digital Innovation Prize in 2018.